-Every corporation must complete this section so the Department of Revenue can verify the amount of taxes to be added back on line 3 of the return.
+Every corporation must complete this section so KDOR can verify the amount of taxes to be added back on line 3 of the return.
 If taxes are included elsewhere in the federal return, you must complete a schedule and enclose it with the Kansas return.

-PART V - SCHEDULE OF INTEREST INCOME
+PART V-SCHEDULE OF INTEREST INCOME